mikenguyen13/mlpy/.ipynb_checkpoints/05-supervised-ml-checkpoint.md

   P(Y|X) = \frac{P(X|Y)P(Y)}{P(X)}
   $$

-  Despite the simplifying independence assumption, Naive Bayes often excels in text classification tasks like spam detection due to its simplicity and computational efficiency [@duda1973pattern].
+  Despite the simplifying independence assumption, Naive Bayes often excels in text classification tasks like spam detection due to its simplicity and computational efficiency {cite}`duda1973pattern`.

-  *Foundational Paper*: Duda, R. O., & Hart, P. E. (1973).
-Pattern Classification and Scene Analysis. *Wiley* [@duda1973pattern].

 - **Gaussian Mixture Models (GMMs)**: These models assume that data is generated from a mixture of Gaussian distributions, facilitating clustering and density estimation.
 The likelihood of the data under a GMM is: